2025–26 Alaska Anchorage Seawolves men's ice hockey season

-The 2025–26 Alaska Anchorage Seawolves men's ice hockey season will be the 45th season of play for the program and the 40th at the Division I level.
-The Seawolves will represent the University of Alaska Anchorage in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Avis Alaska Sports Complex and be coached by Matt Shasby in his 4th season.
+The 2025–26 Alaska Anchorage Seawolves men's ice hockey season was the 45th season of play for the program and the 40th at the Division I level.
+The Seawolves represented the University of Alaska Anchorage in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Avis Alaska Sports Complex and were coached by Matt Shasby in his 4th season.